Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Even though we KNOW here that the effect = 2, according to the p value about 1/2 the time p > 0.05 meaning we should accept the null hypothesis of no difference!

-If you ask the same question tomorrow or in the future, my response will certainly take into account this discussion and the insights from your simulation.”
+ChatGPT4: “My response will certainly take into account this discussion and the insights from your simulation.”

 The larger points are: